All-heavy pentaquarks: Framework

 where $m_{i}$ and $T_{i}$ represent the mass and kinetic energy of the $i$-th quark, respectively; $T_{cm}$ represents the kinetic energy of the center of mass of the pentaquark system; $r_{ij}=|\boldsymbol{r_i}-\boldsymbol{r_j}|$ is the distance between the $i$-th and $j$-th quarks; while $V_{ij}$ is an effective potential between them.
-In this work, the effective potential $V_{ij}$ is adopted a widely used form,
+In this work, the effective potential $V_{ij}$ adopts a widely used form,

-where $\boldsymbol{\lambda}_{i,j}$ are the color operators acting on the $i,j$-th quarks, $\boldsymbol{S}_{i,j}$ represent the spin operators of the $i,j$-th quarks; while $C_0$ represents the zero-point energy.
-The parameters $b$ and $\alpha_{ij}$ denote the strength of the confinement and strong coupling of the one-gluon-exchange potential, respectively.
-In this work, the parameter set \{$b$, $\alpha_{ij}$, $C_0$, $\sigma_{ij}$, $m_i$ \} is taken the same as that in our previous works~\cite{Liu:2019zuc,Liu:2019vtx} and are listed in Table~\ref{The quark model parameters}.
-These parameters were determined through the fitting of meson spectrum.
+where $\boldsymbol{\lambda}_{i,j}$ are the color operators acting on the $i,j$-th quarks, $\boldsymbol{S}_{i,j}$ represent the spin operators of the $i,j$-th quarks.
+The parameters $b$ and $\alpha_{ij}$ denote the strength of the confinement and strong coupling of the OGE potential, respectively.
+In this work, the parameter set \{$b$, $\alpha_{ij}$, $\sigma_{ij}$, $m_i$ \} is given in Table~\ref{Fitting results}, which is taken the same as that in our previous works~\cite{Liu:2019zuc,Liu:2019vtx}.
+These parameters were determined through the fitting of the mass spectra of charmonium, bottomonium, and $B_c$ mesons.
+The theoretical masses compared with the data are collected in Table~\ref{Fitting results} as well.
 Finally, it should be mentioned that in this work we only consider the low-lying $1S$-wave pentaquark states without any orbital excitations, thus, the spin-orbit and tensor potentials are not included.

-\subsection{Pentaquark configuration}
+\subsubsection{Pentaquark configuration}